-We handcraft our soaps the old fashioned way, called cold process soap making.
+We handcraft our soaps the old-fashioned way, called cold process soap making.
 We use lye, a strong base, to convert the fatty acids in vegetable oils to soap.
 The lye is neutralized in this process, and none remains in the finished soap.
-A beneficial by-product of the natural soap making process is glycerin, a terrific skin softener.
+A beneficial by-product of the natural soap-making process is glycerin, a terrific skin softener.
 It makes up about 9% of each bar.
 In a step called superfatting, we stir in additional moisturizing emollients, such as shea butter or hemp seed oil.
 Essential oils are added for scent.
-Plants such as oats or seaweed may be added for texture or color.
+We often add plants such as oats or seaweed for texture and color.

 Our soaps are vegan.